breitembach/sails-docs/concepts/ORM/model-settings.md

 A function that allows you to customize the way a model's records are serialized to JSON.

 ```
+put this customToJSON function after the attributes like:
+attributes:{...},
 customToJSON: function() { /*...*/ }
 ```